mariofischer/cwcrop/Readme.md

 Events
 ----------

-onCrop								- Triggered if the user clicks "crop", argument is this object: {'x': xposition, 'y': yposition, 'w': width, 'h': height}
+onCrop								- Triggered if the user clicks "crop" or if doCrop() is called.
+The argument is this object: {'x': xposition, 'y': yposition, 'w': width, 'h': height}